CS386-journal-time/CS386-journal-time/D5_Design/D5_Design.md

 Found: (https://github.com/CS386-journal-time/CS386-journal-time.git )

 L - Liskov substitution principle
 To put this  principle simply you must be able to substitute the parent class for one of its children.
-Use inheritance properly so that things are contextulized , moderated and dont just extended because they have something in comin.
-LSP is the principle which enables OPen/Close principle. as we expand the personilzation features we will add a calanderColorChanger class which would come from the customColor class. when implemented correctly the customColor class could replace the child calanderColorChanger there for following LSP. journal_time/lib/customColor.dart
+Use inheritance properly so that things are contextualized , moderated and don't just extended because they have something in common.
+LSP is the principle which enables Open/Close principle.
+As we expand the personalization features we will add a calanderColorChanger class which would come from the customColor class.
+When implemented correctly the customColor class could replace the child calanderColorChanger there for following LSP. journal_time/lib/customColor.dart
 Found: (https://github.com/CS386-journal-time/CS386-journal-time.git )